manitislate/huge/README.md

   user will only be able to log in from one browser at the same time.
 This is a security improvement, but for sure not optimal for many developers.
 The plan is to implement a config switch that will allow / disallow logins from multiple browsers.
-* Using this on a sub-domain ?
-You might get problems with the cookies in IE11.
-Fix this by replacing "/" with "./" of the cookie location COOKIE_PATH inside application/config/config.xxx.php!
-  Check [ticket #733](https://github.com/panique/huge/issues/733) for more info.
-Thanks to jahbiuabft for figuring this out.
-Update: There's another ticket focusing on the same issue: [ticket #681](https://github.com/panique/huge/issues/681)

 ### Community-provided features & feature discussions <a name="community"></a>